davidjosephhayes/spotticker/README.md

 <h3>Wifi Configuration</h3>

+We recommend wireless communication between the Raspberry Pi and your network if you have the Pi in an area where a Ethernet cable can't reach.
 The Wifi can be configured one of two ways.
 If you have only one network you will be using, read the the next few steps under 'Single Wifi Configuration' Otherwises, jump to 'Multiple Wifi Configuration'

 <h4>Single Wifi Configuration:</h4>